+I was talking to someone who wasn't very happy with how her life seemed to be turning out.
 I took the opportunity to tell her a wonderful story I heard a few years ago from a good friend from church, whom I'll call John Doe.
 John is a cheerful, brilliant guy with a wicked sense of humor (directed mostly at himself), a high-ranking business executive who puts his devout Christianity into practice every day.
 The story also indirectly involves John Doe's oldest child, whom I'll call Bill, who was a teen-ager at the time.

 "I once went through a period when I seriously doubted whether I was doing what I ought to be doing with my life.
 It was a real concern for me.

 "Then one night I had a dream.
 In the dream, I was talking to God.
 I told him about my concern.

 "Lord,' I said, 'I just don't know what I'm supposed to be doing with my life.
 Can you please give me some kind of clue?'